romkatv/zsh-defer/README.md

 ### Is zsh-defer a plugin manager?

 No. `zsh-defer` is a function that allows you to defer execution of zsh commands.
-You can use it on its own or with a plugin manager to effectively add Turbo mode to it.
+You can use it on its own or with a plugin manager.

 ### How useful is it?

-About as useful as Turbo mode in zplugin.
+About as useful as Turbo mode in zinit.

 ### Is zsh-defer compatible with Instant Prompt in Powerlevel10k?